Vietnam.vn - Nền tảng quảng bá Việt Nam

 Israel sets new goals

 Israel’s latest decisions have led observers to speculate that the country will be more resolute in its confrontation with Hezbollah in Lebanon.
-The Israeli Prime Minister’s Office announced on September 17 that the security cabinet had officially set a fourth goal in the conflict in Gaza, which is to ensure the safe return of northern Israelis.
+The Israeli Prime Minister’s Office announced on September 17 that the security cabinet had officially set a fourth goal in the Gaza conflict, which is to ensure the safe return of northern Israelis.
 Tens of thousands of northern Israelis have been displaced by the fighting between Hezbollah and Israel.

-Israel says Hamas has 'lost its fighting spirit', claims to have more experience and new members
+Israel says Hamas 'lost its fighting spirit', claims to have more experience and new members

-For his part, Mr. Hochstein warned that a large-scale campaign against Hezbollah would not bring safety to civilians, but would instead risk triggering a protracted war in the region.
+For his part, Mr. Hochstein warned that a large-scale campaign against Hezbollah would not bring safety to the people, but would instead risk triggering a prolonged war in the region.
 Experts assess Hezbollah's military potential as considerable, adding that a large-scale conflict with Israel would cause significant losses for both sides, in addition to increasing pressure on humanitarian issues.

 Trung Đông 'ngồi trên đống lửa'- Ảnh 1.

-Rocket launched from Lebanon to Israel intercepted in the air on September 16
+Rockets launched from Lebanon to Israel were intercepted in the air on September 16.

 Assaf Orion, a former Israeli army major general and now a researcher at the Washington Institute for Near East Policy (based in the US), wrote in Foreign Affairs magazine on September 12 that in the past year, Hezbollah has launched more than 7,600 rockets at Israel, and Tel Aviv has attacked more than 7,700 Hezbollah targets in Lebanon.
 "In a full-scale war, such a scale could take place in a few days," Orion said, adding that if supported by Iran with missiles and drones, Hezbollah's arsenal would significantly challenge Israel's air defense system.